swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

   /// Get the preferred executor for the current `Task`, if any. public static var preferredExecutor: (any TaskExecutor)? { get }

-  /// Get the current *schedulable* executor, if any.
+  /// Get the current *scheduling* executor, if any.
   ///
   /// This follows the same logic as `currentExecutor`, except that it ignores
-  /// any executor that isn't a `SchedulableExecutor`, and as such it may
+  /// any executor that isn't a `SchedulingExecutor`, and as such it may
   /// eventually return `nil`.
-  public static var currentSchedulableExecutor: (any SchedulableExecutor)? { get }
+  public static var currentSchedulingExecutor: (any SchedulingExecutor)? { get }
 }
 ```